A Brief Guide for Traveling Through Bulgaria and Romania

 Founded in 927 by Ivan Rilski, the site is UNESCO-listed and, according to MIR Corporation’s website, “was originally home to a colony of hermits and ascetics.”

 Because it survived through the centuries, including oppressive Ottoman rule, Rila Monastery preserved Bulgarian culture, and today protects ancient traditions.

 Advice for the Adventurous Traveler

-If you’re the travel-adventurer type and would rather try something new, you can ride-share through Romania with Bla Bla Car — which is kinda like old school hitch hiking married to modern day Uber.
-The site allows travelers to book in advance hop a ride with others who are going in the same direction.
+If you’re the travel-adventurer type and would rather try something new, you can ride-share through Romania with Bla Bla Car — which is kinda like old school hitch hiking married to modern-day Uber.
+The site allows travelers to book in advance to hop a ride with others who are going in the same direction.

 Overall, Romania and Bulgaria are relatively cheap countries to solo travel through and allow easy tourist movement and casual meandering.
 For the most part, taxis are cheap and reliable.
 But, still be wary especially around tourist populated areas.

 The weather is good, too: in the summer and early fall, temperatures range from 65 to 75 degrees Fahrenheit, with a little bit of rain.

 If you rent a car, be careful of the police.
 Traffic laws are tight and police officers in Romania (in particular) can confiscate any form of license for one to three months — license-less would be a terrible way to spend your trip.